Skip to main content

 Triggering incidents

-If you used a write token to set up the integration, you’ll also see the ability to trigger incident from the PagerDuty tab in an entity’s home page.
+If you used a write token to set up the integration, you’ll also see the ability to trigger incidents from the PagerDuty tab in an entity’s home page.
 This will open a modal where you can enter information about the incident: title, details, urgency, and associated email address.
 The incident will then be triggered directly in PagerDuty.

 caution